Information provided on this page may not be up to date.

 Vaccination is voluntary and paid for by the health insurance company.
 No one should be forced to be vaccinated.

 I. phase itself is split into A) and B).
-Starts on 15.1.2021 and shall by ended 28.2.2021.
+Starts on 15.1.2021 and shall end in spring 2021.
 The schedule may be extended depending on the availability of vaccines.
-Phase 1B is scheduled to run from February to June 2021.
+Phase 1B is scheduled to run from March to June 2021.
+The time schedule may change due to the availability of vaccines.

 Vaccination of the most threatened groups of the population will take place in order to prevent of the growth of morbidity and mortality in the elderly (80+) and in institutionalized persons, protection of designated medical staff and persons providing care for selected social service providers.